Paris

 • For vintage fashion and secondhand pieces, the streets around rue de Charonne in the 11th are our favourites.

-• Keep your passport to hand if you live outside the EU — many shops process tax-refund forms directly in store above a certain amount.
+• Keep your passport to hand if you are resident outside the EU — many shops process tax-refund forms directly in store above a certain amount.

 Museums and galleries, finally without the queues

-January is when we send our guests to the museums they had avoided in summer, because the queues had seemed insurmountable.
-TheLouvre,Musée d'Orsay,Centre PompidouandMusée de l'Orangerieare all considerably quieter, and weekday afternoons quieter still.
-Booking a timed entry ticket online is still advisable — it is faster and often cheaper than turning up on the day — but you will not find yourself shoulder to shoulder through the Denon wing.
+January is when we send our guests to the museums they avoided in summer because the queues seemed insurmountable.
+TheLouvre,Musée d'Orsay,Centre PompidouandMusée de l'Orangerieare all noticeably quieter, and weekday afternoons quieter still.
+Booking a timed entry ticket online is always advisable — it is faster and often cheaper than turning up — but you will not find yourself shoulder to shoulder through the Denon wing.

 A few less obvious suggestions for a cold day: